saulpierotti/markdown_notebook/AG.md

 	* CNV alters the signal intesity of certain probes due to the differential amount of DNA present
 	* I can also detect a concerted pattern of intensity alteration in neighboring SNPs
 	* Various algorithms are availabe for calling CNVs from SNP array data
+* ATAC-seq (Assay for Transposase-Accessible Chromatin) uses a transposase to generate fragments in open chromatine regions, outside of nucleosomes
+* Bisulphite sequencing is used to detect methylated regions by converting C but not 5mC to T with bisulphite

 # Plink
 * A pedigree is a standardised representation of individuals in a population and relationships among them